 I try to drink 8 ounces of ginger water every day.

 - Add ginger to the blender and just barely cover the ginger with water

-- Blend the ginger well until it is a nice pulp consistency
+- Blend the ginger well until it has a nice pulp consistency

 - Use a mesh strainer or a cheesecloth bag to extract the liquid from the pulp

-- Divide the pulp evenly between your storage containers
+- Divide the liquid evenly between your storage containers

 - Fill your containers the rest of the way with reverse osmosis, distilled, or filtered water

 - Store your ginger water in the refrigerator.